chetansinghsajwan/notes/http/methods/connect.md

 # HTTP Connect Method

-The **`CONNECT`** HTTP method requests that a [proxy](https://developer.mozilla.org/en-US/docs/Glossary/Proxy_server) establish a HTTP tunnel to a destination server, and if successful, blindly forward data in both directions until the tunnel is closed.
+The **`CONNECT`** HTTP method requests that the recipient establish a tunnel to the destination server, and if successful, blindly forward data in both directions until the tunnel is closed.

 - Request does not have [body](/http/body).
 - Request is not [safe](/http/requests/safe).